Bleeding after menopause

 When should I see my doctor?

-In most cases, postmenopausal bleeding is not serious.
-But bleeding after menopause can sometimes be a sign of a serious condition that needs treatment.
-So, always see your doctor if you have bleeding after menopause.
+Bleeding after menopause may be a sign of a serious condition that needs treatment.
+Always see your doctor if you have bleeding after menopause.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.